 Lower North Island, West Coast, Otago, and Southland dry summer

-The Government has classified the early dry summer in parts of the lower North Island, the West Coast, Otago, and Southland as a medium-scale adverse event.
-Get updates and find out about available support.
+The Government classified the dry summer between December 2017 and February 2018 in parts of the lower North Island, the West Coast, Otago, and Southland as a medium-scale adverse event.
+Find out more.

 Government media releases